-What to bring on my first day as a substitute teacher.
+Packing a school bag — what to bring as a substitute teacher.

 Stepping into the classroom for the first time as a substitute teacher is often both exciting and nerve-racking.
 How will it go?
-Will the students like you?
-Are you forgetting anything?
+What to bring as a substitute teacher?

-Our experienced substitute teachers recommend putting together a “sub bag” with all the little things that can make your day go more smoothly.
-There are a few things you “must have” and a few others that are “helpful to have”.
-As you develop more confidence, you’ll learn what works best for you and the classrooms you support.
+Our experienced substitute teachers recommend putting together a “ sub bag checklist ” with all the little things that can make your day go more smoothly.
+There are a few things you "must have" and a few others that are simply helpful to have.
+As you develop more confidence, you'll learn what works best for you and the classrooms you support.

 Identification.